Pepperkaker

 5. Stir with a wooden spoon until a smooth dough forms.

 6. Divide into balls and wrap in parchment paper.
+Then tie with a rubber band.
 Refrigerate for at least 1 hour.

 8. Bake small cookies (1-2") for 10 minutes.
 Bake large cookies (4-6") for 12-14 minutes.
 They are done baking when they start to change color at the edges, but are not too dark.
 It just takes buring one batch to know what too dark is :)...if they are not done in the suggested times then they are too thick.